-For a Reception Year admission in the normal admissions round for the year 2023-24, the completed SIF, together will all supporting documents including proof of address (see note j.), should be returned to the school by 15 January 2023.
+For a Reception Year admission in the normal admissions round for the year 2025-26, the completed SIF, together will all supporting documents, should be returned to the school by 15 January 2025.
 Note: If the school receives an incomplete SIF, this might affect your child's chance of being offered a place.